Bill

 Bill Summary

-A bill for an act relating to public assistance; changing which offenses affect eligibility for benefits; amending Minnesota Statutes 2024, sections 142G.18, subdivision 1; 256D.024, subdivision 1.
+A bill for an act relating to public benefits; removing restrictions on Minnesota Family Investment Program and Supplemental Nutrition Assistance Program benefits for individuals convicted of certain drug crimes; amending Minnesota Statutes 2024, section 142G.18, subdivision 1; repealing Minnesota Statutes 2024, section 256D.024, subdivision 1.

 AI Summary